ScholarEval: Research Idea Evaluation Grounded in Literature: curation details

 \subsubsection{Details}

-We use Claude 4 Sonnet to extract the research idea and review rubrics.
-The extraction of the review rubrics is done in two stages: (1) we instruct the LLM to extract the verbatim excerpts from the review that give assessments about the research idea.
-(2) we instruct the LLM to remove redundancies and format the extracted text into standalone statements classified based on type, axis, and severity.
-The full prompts used in this process are in \Sref{app:extraction-prompts}.
+For each paper in our dataset, we use Claude 4 Sonnet to extract the research idea and review rubrics.
+The extraction of the review rubrics is done in two stages: first, we instruct the LLM to extract the verbatim excerpts from the review that give assessments about the research idea.
+In the second step, we instruct the LLM to remove redundancies and format the extracted text into standalone statements classified based on type, axis, and severity.
+The full prompts used in this process are provided in section \ref{app:extraction-prompts}.